JEdwardsK/sei-project-three/README.md

 - Completing remove from pub favourites
 - Adding localisation languages toggle
 - Using external API for address autocomplete in forms
-- Utilising the isFirstLogin field to onboard the user through the site -
+- Utilising the `isFirstTime` field to onboard the user through the site
 #### Edits and Updates/Fixes
 - Refining form validation
 - Fixes to location data
+- Reviews do not update to display profile image
+- need to do `Math.round()` on review score, currently recursive

 In general, I would also like to go back to refine the code, for readability, and to be able to make extractable components or features that can be reused or repurposed in future projects.